Prevent Cooking Fires - Watch What You Heat

 Test your smoke alarms to make sure they're working so that if a fire does start you'll have the early warning necessary for everyone to exit the home quickly.
 Sit down with the whole family and work out an escape plan.
 Everyone needs to know how to get out of the house if a fire starts.
 Be sure to designate a meeting place outside the house where everyone can gather once they're out.
 Check the cords to any electrical heaters you have to make sure that they're not frayed or worn and be sure that all other heating appliances are in good working order.

 The Rochester Fire Department will host and participate in many activities during Fire Prevention Week, and we'd like to talk to you about fire prevention and safety.
-If you live in the city and you need a smoke alarm or if you'd like a home or business safety inspection, please call us at (585) 428-1362.
+If you live in the city and would like a home or business safety inspection, please call us at (585) 428-1362 or send an email to firstname.lastname@example.org for details on who can inspect your property.